 In order to determine a student's appropriate course level, Webber utilizes the standardized college entrance individualized subject scores from the ACT and/or the SAT for the purpose of placement in the appropriate level English and Math courses.
+If those scores aren't available, the University will rely on other data.

-International Students: TOEFL and IELTS scores are used in the same manner for English placement only.
-International students with only TOEFL and IELTS tests must take the University's PPT test upon entrance to Webber for math course placement.
+International Students: TOEFL, IELTS and Duolingo scores are used in the same manner for English placement only.
+International students with only these tests may be required to take the University's PPT test upon entrance to Webber for math course placement.
 The ACT/SAT/TOEFL/IELTS score placement chart appears below.

 ENG090 is a preparatory course and does not count toward the degree for graduation purposes.
 ENG110 and MAT101 are creditable as an elective.
-ENG111 is Freshman English I, MAT121 is College Algebra and both courses fulfill general education requirements.
+ENG111 is English Composition I, MAT121 is College Algebra, and both courses fulfill general education requirements.
 Students who do not demonstrate the minimum academic skills necessary through these standardized tests must remedy the subject deficiencies by enrollment in developmental or entry level courses within the first term of enrollment.